Geometry of Weighted Homogeneous Spaces: Invariant K ahler forms on

-\begin{remark} \cite{De} In the classical case where $G/P$ is given as a flag variety of descending subspaces $V_j, \ 1 \leq j \leq r$ of the vector space $V$, one can calculate the aforementioned K\"ahler forms as the curvature of certain determinant bundles.
-The subspaces $V_j$ define tautological bundles $\mathcal{V}_j$ on $G/P$.
-Define
+where $\phi:G \to \mathbb{R} \cup -\infty$ is given as above, \cite{AKQ}.
+An application of this could be the calculation of the curvature of line bundles on the homogeneous manifolds.
+A simple formula on this matter is given in \cite{AKQ}.
+The line bundles on $G/P$ has a simple explanation in terms of the representation theory of $G$. \begin{remark} \cite{De} In the classical case where $G/P$ is given as a flag variety of descending subspaces $V_j, \ 1 \leq j \leq r$ of the vector space $V$, one can calculate the aforementioned K\"ahler forms as the curvature of certain determinant line bundles.
+The subspaces $V_j$ define tautological bundles $\mathcal{V}_j$ on $G/P$, where the fibers of $\mathcal{V}_j$ on $G/P$ are isomorphic to $V_j$.
+Now, consider the determinant bundle of the quotients given by, $\mathcal{V}_{j-1}/\mathcal{V}_{j}$